OpenRailAssociation/technical-committee/project_proposals/NGE.md

 ## Are there competing products or projects?
 If there are please explain how the proposed projects differentiates.
 - With this scope on the macroscopic not known.
+Known products need more detailed data to start with the planning process.

 ## What standards does the project implement or rely on?
 How are they related to other existing standards?
-None
+A Jason file specified by the project [Netzgrafik-Editor data export/import (JSON)](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/blob/main/documentation/DATA_MODEL_JSON.md) is used for data import and export.
+This functionality can be used as a basis for the extension to open standards for data exchange.

 ## What is the tech stack of the project?
 Name the major programming languages and frameworks which are used.
 [angular.sbb.ch](https://angular.app.sbb.ch/)

 ## What is the project's plan for growing in maturity if accepted within the OpenRail Association?
-Not defined yet
+In addition to developing additional functionality, the project aims to establish a minimal governance structure.
+This allows the cooperation to be extended to additional contributing partners.
+The project also aims to broaden the user base in the area of public transport (companies, educational institutions and public administration).

 ## Concluding statements